Jacobtims/uppi/README.md

 - **Dashboard Overview**: Visual representation of your monitors' status
 - **Anomaly Detection**: Track and manage service disruptions
 - **Flexible Notifications**: Multiple notification channels for alerts
+- **Public Status Pages**: Share your service status with your users, or embed it in your website

 ## Installation